cp-shen/naivegl/readme.md

 ![](./output/draw_tri_lerp_color.png)

-- [  ] draw a triangle with a perspective camera
+- [x ] draw a triangle with a perspective camera
     - [x ] implement mvp matrix transform
-    - [  ] implement simple clipping (remove the triangle when one of its vertices is out of the frustum)
+    - [x ] implement naive clipping (remove the triangle when one of its vertices is out of the frustum)
     - [x ] implement homogeneous division and screen mapping

 ![](./output/draw_tri_3d.png)